seandstewart/bardly/pending/romances/cymbeline/uncut.md

 As he could make me with this eye or ear
 Distinguish him from others, he did keep
 The deck, with glove, or hat, or handkerchief,
-Still waving, as the fits and stirs of ’s mind
+Still waving, as the fits and stirs of 's mind
-Could best express how slow his soul sail’d on,
+Could best express how slow his soul sail'd on,
 How swift his ship.

 **IMOGEN**